monk-io/docs/docs/get-started/get-monk.md

 If you have a cluster running:

-1. Make sure you are connected to the cluster,
+1. Make sure you are connected to the cluster (`monk cluster info`),
 2. Make sure your local MonkOS is the latest version,
 3. Run `monk system upgrade` to upgrade all the nodes to the newest version.